 Traditionally, CARE stands for Concern, Attention, Responsibility, and Empathy.
 That’s a great start—but different industries and emotional settings might emphasize different aspects of care.

-A CARE acronym helps you:
+A care acronym meaning helps you:

 - Clarify the specific kind of care you’re referring to